ainneo/react-jwt/README.md

   -\*\*\* for other backends: https://www.youtube.com/watch?v=OUP-urBy1k4

-  - if you are running into issues connecting to the faux docker backend, remove user root from the docker ymal file: https://stackoverflow.com/questions/66831863/mysql-docker-container-keeps-restarting
+  - if you are running into issues connecting to the faux docker backend, simply remove the MYSQL_USER and it will work fine because the root user gets created automatically.: https://stackoverflow.com/questions/66831863/mysql-docker-container-keeps-restarting